mesosphere/marathon/docs/docs/external-volumes.md

 #### Implicit Volumes

 The default implicit volume size is 16 GB.
-If you are using the Mesos containerizer, you can modify this default for a particular volume by setting `volumes[x].external.size`.
+If you are using the original Mesos containerizer or UCR, you can modify this default for a particular volume by setting `volumes[x].external.size`.
 For the Mesos and Docker containerizers, you can modify the default size for all implicit volumes by [modifying the REX-Ray configuration][11].

 ### Potential Pitfalls